gvwilson/thirdbit/src/fiction/iffy/index.md

 "So what now?"
 Benício had to shout to be heard over the wind in their ears.

-"We got about half an hour in the air,"
+"We only got a few minutes in the air,"
 Iffy shouted back.
 "We'll have to walk the rest o' the way."
 The snow field below her looked exactly like a sim but was completely different.